Recent Grants Secured by Good Samaritan Hospital Foundation

 Good Samaritan Hospital Foundation is grateful to these organizations for their support and is proud to be their partner in improving the health status of the people we serve.

 March of Dimes, Ohio Chapter

-March of Dimes, Ohio Chapter awarded $25,000 for one year to implement CenteringPregnancy® in Good Samaritan Hospital’s Faculty Medical Center which serves Medicaid, underinsured, and uninsured patients.
-CenteringPregnancy® is an evidence-based group prenatal care model that is expected to improve the health outcomes for this population of women and infants who are at disproportionate risk for preterm birth and infant mortality.
+March of Dimes, Ohio Chapter awarded $25,000 for a second year to expand CenteringPregnancy® in Good Samaritan Hospital’s Faculty Medical Center which serves Medicaid, underinsured, and uninsured patients.
+CenteringPregnancy® is an evidence-based group prenatal care model that is has improved health outcomes for this population of women and infants who are at disproportionate risk for preterm birth and infant mortality.

 SC Ministry Foundation

 The Good Samaritan Free Health Center will be expanding the Behavioral Health Integration Program thanks to a generous grant from SC Ministry Foundation, which promotes the mission and ministry of the Sisters of Charity.
 Uninsured, disadvantaged patients face higher rates of behavioral health challenges which affect their physical health.
 This two year grant will expand a model of care that integrates behavioral health into the Free Health Center’s primary care setting to improve patients’ overall health and well-being.